Cal Softball Camps

 at Cal Softball Camp

-Join Cal Softball Coach Diane Ninemire at her Nike Cal Softball Camps and take your game to the next level!
+Join Cal Softball Coach Diane Ninemire at the Cal Softball Camps and take your game to the next level!
 NOTE: No refunds or credits will be given for cancellations or missed days during camp for any reason.

 - Superior instruction from the UC Berkeley softball team

 - 8:1 camper to instructor ratio

 - Prospect camp for high school level players

 - Daily emphasis on fundamental development, team play and more

 Since her first year in the dugout in 1988, Diane Ninemire has continually pushed Cal to new heights as one of the winningest and most successful softball programs in the nation.View Diane Ninemire's Bio ⟩